LegioN2004/Programs/JAVA/kunal-java-dsa/regularErros.md

     If your code is causing an error, it might be due to another issue, such as a NullPointerException if greeting(a) returns null.
 Ensure that the greeting function always returns a non-null string to avoid such errors.

 - You can do function calls for 2 or three or more arguments/parameters and they'll follow the order and sequence while running i.e it'll first run the first function that takes a param and passes the consecutive argument, run the function properly come back and then again run the following same function but for different arguments/parameters which has been provided after that, and it'll surely help.

+- The error "primitive int n doesn't have a field length in Java" means that you are trying to use the length() method on a primitive int type.
+Primitive types do not have methods because they are not objects in Java.
+To fix this error, you can use the length property of an int array instead.